 Today, phenols are used to produce medicines, paints, and inexpensive furniture made of chipboard or MDF panels and also to process food.
 Some of them are capable of imparting a pleasant smoky aroma to food, so they are often added to sausage or fish.
 But if we eat something that is high in phenols, it can have a deleterious effect on our health, so at factories they pay close attention to their concentrations in food.
 During tests, more often than not meat samples are dissolved in alkalis (in which phenols are very soluble), but the resulting emulsions require additional purification from the fats contained in sausage.

-‘Our method is connected with deep eutectic solvents – very promising compounds that have been studied extensively over the last fifteen years,’ said Andrei Shishov, the project leader, who has a PhD in Chemistry and is an associate professor in the Department of Analytical Chemistry at St Petersburg University.
-‘Usually, such solvents derive from two substances, which are then used to extract a third.
+‘Our method is based on application deep eutectic solvents – very promising compounds that have been studied extensively over the last fifteen years,’ said Andrei Shishov, the project leader, who has a PhD in Chemistry and is an associate professor in the Department of Analytical Chemistry at St Petersburg University.
+‘Usually, such solvents formed from two substances, which are then used to extract a third.
 But we got to thinking about it and wondered if it wouldn’t be a good idea to try deriving this substance not through a solvent but by means of the way it is formed.
 After all, phenols themselves produce such compounds when they bond with choline chloride – it’s the commonly known vitamin B4.’

 This innovative approach involves only a few steps.
-First of all, a meat sample is minced and then dissolved in an organic solvent.
+First of all, a meat sample is minced and then mixed with organic solvent.
 After that, a piece of paper with a layer of choline chloride crystals, on which phenol is excreted, is immersed in the solution.
 The composition on the surface of the paper is washed off with water, and the concentration of phenols in it is determined by using, for example, a chromatograph – a special device for analysing a mixture of substances.

-The paper membrane is soaked in a special substance, choline chloride, which is used to discharge phenols.
+The paper membrane is impregnated in a special substance, choline chloride, which is used to discharge phenols.
 The meat sample is put in the solvent, in which the membrane has been placed on a needle.
 Phenols are excreted on its surface.
 After that, the phenols are washed off the surface of the membrane with water, and the resulting solution is analysed with the use of a special device.

 This research is supported by Grant No 18-73-00111 from the Russian Science Foundation.